docsforadobe/after-effects-scripting-guide/docs/layer.rst

 **Description**

-The layer’s time stretch, expressed as a percentage.
+The layer's time stretch, expressed as a percentage.
 A value of 100 means no stretch.
 Values between 0 and 1 are set to 1, and values between -1 and 0 (not including 0) are set to -1.

 **Type**